seventt/seventt.github.io/_posts/2021-01-21-model-efficiency-and-model-accuracy.markdown

 ### 6.EfficientNet

-simultaneous compound scaling on width (filter number), depth (layer number), resolution (image size) to find the model architecture with the best efficiency and accuracy.
+It simultaneously applies compound scaling on width (filter number), depth (layer number), resolution (image size) to find the model architecture with the best efficiency and accuracy.

 <div class="imgcap">